Hatya-mouse/pond-extended/README.md

 ## Credits

 This project is based on [Blockly Games - Pond](https://blockly.games/pond-duck), originally developed by **Google**.
-The original source code of Blockly Games is available under the [**Apache-2.0 License**](https://www.apache.org/licenses/LICENSE-2.0) at [Blockly Games repository](https://github.com/google/blockly-games).
+The original source code of Blockly Games is available under the [**Apache License 2.0**](https://www.apache.org/licenses/LICENSE-2.0) at [Blockly Games repository](https://github.com/google/blockly-games).

 This project includes sound effects from [Freesound](https://freesound.org):